 A couple of days ago I got home from work and went out to take care of the animals.
 I took this picture when I found Mando, one of our livestock guardian dogs, guarding this dead chicken.
 It was partially eaten.
 He was looking at me like that, because he was wondering why I wanted to point a camera at him.

-I’ll tell you why I wanted to “point the camera at him.”
-When I spotted him with that chicken it I thought about just how often good livestock guardian dogs (LGDs) get blamed for things they didn’t do.
-I’ve heard of pups getting shot because they were found in a position like this.
+I’ll tell you why I wanted that photo.
+I knew he hadn’t killed that chicken, yet all appearances would lead one to believe he had.
+I’ve heard of dogs getting shot because they were found in a position like this.
 More often, they’ve been re-homed on account of being “untrustworthy” with poultry or other livestock.

 Yet, when I got home, 11 hours later, Mando was still guarding the dead bird.
 He hadn’t eaten it.
-This is normal livestock guardian dog behavior.
+This is pretty normal livestock guardian dog behavior.
 He needed assurance that it was alright to eat.
-When I found him with the bird and told him that he was a “good dog,” leaving it with him, then he ate it.
+When I found him with the bird, I told him that he was a “good dog,” and left it with him.
+Only then did he eat it.

 How many people get up before 4 AM to care for their livestock?
 Not many.
 If you want to surprise a marauding possum, you really need to be out there at least an hour before sunrise.
 If the possum had killed the chicken where the dogs could get to it, it’s possible that they could have run him off and that I might have found one of them with a dead chicken.
 In ignorance I might have blamed the dog, when, in fact, he was just doing his job!